Screenshot of various screens of the new CloudSoft Platform

 Identifying multiple, cross-functional needs

-We had a few different users to solve problems for, which would be tackled in different modules of the entire application suite.
+We had multiple users to solve problems for, to be tackled in different modules of the platform.

 Technicians, scheduling orders to be approved for processing in radiation cells